picfight/pfcd/database/README.md

 Package database provides a block and metadata storage database.

-Please note that this package is intended to enable btcd to support different database backends and is not something that a client can directly access as only one entity can have the database open at a time (for most database backends), and that entity will be btcd.
+Please note that this package is intended to enable pfcd to support different database backends and is not something that a client can directly access as only one entity can have the database open at a time (for most database backends), and that entity will be btcd.